Transfer Azure Virtual Machine to Akamai Using Disk Images

 qemu-img convert -f vpc -O raw azure-download.vhd azure-image.raw

-The resulting raw file should be nearly the same size as the original VHD file.
+2. The resulting raw file should be nearly the same size as the original VHD file.
+Confirm this with the following command:

 stat -c "%s %n" -- azure-*